vogueversestudio-sys/interview-sdet-qa/07_Review_Agile_SDLC_Framework.md

 ## Q5.
 Sprint Planning vs Sprint Review vs Sprint Retrospective?

 **Simple Answer:**
-- **Sprint Planning** = at the START — decide what to build this sprint
+- **Sprint Planning** = At the START Sprint , decide what to build this sprint
-- **Sprint Review** = at the END — show what was built
-- **Sprint Retrospective** = after the review — discuss how to improve as a team

-**Detailed Explanation:**

-**Sprint Planning (Start of Sprint):**
-- Attendees: Product Owner, Scrum Master, Dev Team
+  Attendees: Product Owner, Scrum Master, Dev Team
-- As SDET: I estimate test effort for each story, identify automation candidates, raise any missing acceptance criteria
+  As SDET: I estimate test effort for each story, identify automation candidates, raise any missing acceptance criteria

-**Sprint Review (End of Sprint):**
-- Team **demos** completed work to stakeholders and the Product Owner
-- As SDET: I show automation test results, coverage dashboards, and defect trends
+- **Sprint Review** = At the END Sprint, show what was built Team **demos** completed work to stakeholders and the Product Owner As SDET: I show automation test results, coverage dashboards, and defect trends

-**Sprint Retrospective (After Review):**

-- Three questions: What went **well**?
+- **Sprint Retrospective** = After the review , discuss how to improve as a team Three questions: What went **well**?
 What didn't go well?
 What can we **improve**?
-- Output: Action items to make the next sprint better
-- As SDET: I raise issues like flaky tests, missing test data, late requirement changes
+  Output: Action items to make the next sprint better As SDET: I raise issues like flaky tests, missing test data, late requirement changes

 ---